-- (1) As of December 31, 2014, the Company's and its subsidiaries' issued but unused letters of credit for imported machinery and equipment were approximately \$528,597. - (2) Pursuant to future operating expansion, the Company and its subsidiaries entered into several facility construction agreements amounting to \$7,887,264, of which \$1,302,993 remained unpaid as of December 31, 2014. - (3) The Company entered into several contracts for the use of certain technologies and patents in exchange for loyalty payments.
+- (1) As of December 31, 2014, the Company's issued but unused letters of credit for imported machinery and equipment was approximately \$528,597. - (2) Pursuant to future operating expansion, the Company entered into several facility construction agreements amounting to \$6,828,134, of which \$848,713 remained unpaid as of December 31, 2014. - (3) The Company entered into several contracts for the use of certain technologies and patents in exchange for loyalty payments.
 Contracts are valid until the expiry of patents or upon termination by both parties.